sachapan/sachapan.github.io/docs/index.md

-# Mental and often technical meanderings
+# Mental and technical meanderings

 _Wherein vim and git are in a committed relationship._